lee-zhg/docker101/lab1.md

     Again, since this is the first time we are running a mongo container, we will pull down the mongo image from the Docker Store.
 We are using the `--publish` flag to expose the 27017 mongo port on our host.
 We have to use a port other than `<YOUR PORT>` for the host mapping, since that port is already exposed on our host.
 Again refer to the [official docs](https://store.docker.com/images/mongo) on the Docker Store to get more details about using the mongo image.

-1. Access http://localhost:<YOUR PORT> to see some output from mongo.
+1. Access `http://localhost:<YOUR PORT>` to see some output from mongo.
 If you are using play-with-docker, look for the `<YOUR PORT>` link near the top of the page.

     ![Mongo DB response to http request](images/lab1_step2_mongo.png)

-1. Check your running containers with `docker container ls`
+1. Check your running containers with `docker container ls | grep "$MYUSERNAME"`

     ```sh
-    $ docker container ls
+    $ docker container ls | grep "$MYUSERNAME"
     CONTAINER ID        IMAGE               COMMAND                  CREATED                  STATUS              PORTS                     NAMES
+    597e83da9c3e        mongo:3.4           "docker-entrypoint.s…"   2 minutes ago       Up 2 minutes        0.0.0.0:7040->27017/tcp   mongo-user040
-    d6777df89fea        nginx               "nginx -g 'daemon ..."
-Less than a second ago   Up 2 seconds        0.0.0.0:8080->80/tcp      nginx
+    ee3985a474f4        nginx               "nginx -g 'daemon of…"   7 minutes ago       Up 7 minutes        0.0.0.0:8040->80/tcp                 nginx-user040
-    ead80a0db505        mongo               "docker-entrypoint..."
-17 seconds ago           Up 19 seconds       0.0.0.0:8081->27017/tcp   mongo
-    af549dccd5cf        ubuntu              "top"                    5 minutes ago            Up 5 minutes                                  priceless_kepler
     ```

     You should see that you have an Nginx web server container, and a MongoDB container running on your host.
 Note that we have not configured these containers to talk to each other.